 From time to time, the Company may be subject to various claims and legal proceedings in the ordinary course of business.
 If the potential loss from any claim, asserted or unasserted, or legal proceeding is considered probable and the amount is reasonably estimable, the Company will accrue a liability for the estimated loss.
-There were no contingent liabilities recorded as of the year ended September 30, 2022.
+There were no contingent liabilities recorded as of September 30, 2023 and 2022.